Use School Data Sync to import student data

 - Select the domain for the students.
 SDS appends the selected domain suffix to the student's username attribute contained in the CSV file, to build the UserPrincipalName for each user in Office 365/Azure Active Directory during the account creation process.
 The student will log in to Office 365 with the UserPrincipalName once the account is created.

 - In the Select student properties section, make sure the attributes that have been automatically selected for you align to your CSV files.
 If you select additional properties or deselect any properties, make sure you have the corresponding properties and values contained within the CSV files.
 For this walkthrough, you don't have to change the default.

-- In the Student licenses section, choose the SKU to assign licenses for students.
-For example, STANDARDWOFFPACK_STUDENT.
+- In the License assignment section, choose the SKU to assign licenses for students.